whaleymar/whalengine/README.md

 ## Camera / Follow
 - different movement types (easein/out stuff)
-- be affected by momentum
+- be affected by momentum (maybe momentum should be added to velocity.total?)

 ## Systems
 - lighting\*